Tuimoala Lolohea: Background

-Lolohea was born in Manukau, Auckland, New Zealand, and is of Tongan descent.
+Lolohea was born in Manukau, Auckland, New Zealand, and is of Tongan and Pākehā descent.

 Playing career

 A Marist Saints junior, Lolohea is of Tongan descent and signed with the New Zealand Warriors in 2013, playing in all 28 matches in the Holden Cup.
 Lolohea was named the Warriors' 2013 NYC Young Player of the Year and also played for the Junior Kiwis that year.
 He attended Kelston Boys’ High School.

 2014

 In February, Lolohea was selected in the Warriors' 2014 NRL Auckland Nines squad.
 He started the season playing for the Warriors NSW Cup squad.

 Lolohea made his first grade debut in round 20 against the Manly-Warringah Sea Eagles, playing off the interchange bench in the Warriors 22-12 loss at Mt Smart Stadium after halfback Shaun Johnson was ruled out with injury.
 Lolohea played in the 2014 Holden Cup Grand Final, won by the Junior Warriors 34-32 over the Junior Brisbane Broncos.